-Post the end of CBB deferment program measures, rising interest rates and inflationary pressures in many countries across the globe and ongoing geopolitical tensions.
-The Group has also considered the impact of the challenging economic environment caused by COVID-19, and accordingly, has updated inputs and assumptions used for the determination of ECL.
+The Group considered, post the end of CBB deferment program measures, rising interest rates and inflationary pressures in many countries across the globe and ongoing geopolitical tensions.
+Further, the Group considered the impact of the challenging economic environment caused by COVID-19, and accordingly, has updated inputs and assumptions used for the determination of ECL.

-The risk management department has also enhanced its monitoring of financing portfolio by reviewing the performance of exposures to sectors expected to be directly or indirectly impacted by ongoing challenging economic environment to identify potential SICR on a qualitative basis.
+The risk management department has also enhanced its monitoring of financing portfolio by reviewing the performance of exposures to sectors that are expected to be directly or indirectly impacted by the ongoing economic environment challenges to identify potential SICR on a qualitative basis.